 What You Need

-Baby Eggplant Parmigiana starts with tiny eggplants.
-They could be hard to find so try your local specialty shop.
-I got these at the Redland Market Village, a giant produce bazaar in the north part of Homestead, Florida.
+Baby Eggplant Parmigiana begins with small eggplants, which might be a bit challenging to find.
+Consider checking your local specialty shop; I found these at the Redland Market Village, a sprawling produce bazaar located in the northern part of Homestead, Florida.

 You can also try Indian grocery stores or Chinese grocery stores.